sassoftware/saspy/saspy/doc/source/configuration.rst

 would need the encryption jars when connecting to M7.

-The 3 encryption jars, if needed, can be found in a SAS deployment in a location similar to, but not exactly the sam as, the following.
+The 3 encryption jars, if needed, can be found in a SAS deployment in a location similar to, but not exactly the same as, the following.
 If you get any error about encryption, adding these 3 jars is the proper way to address it.

 ::

     $SASHome/SASVersionedJarRepository/eclipse/plugins/sas.rutil_904600.0.0.20181017190000_v940m6/sas.rutil.jar
     $SASHome/SASVersionedJarRepository/eclipse/plugins/sas.rutil.nls_904600.0.0.20181017190000_v940m6/sas.rutil.nls.jar
     $SASHome/SASVersionedJarRepository/eclipse/plugins/sastpj.rutil_6.1.0.0_SAS_20121211183517/sastpj.rutil.jar

+ATTN: SAS ODA Users!!
+SAS/On Demand for Academics (ODA) has recently upgraded their SAS server environment to use SAS 9.40M7!
+This means that the 3 encryption jars are now required in order to be able to connect; they use AES encryption, and even with Java 8, you can no longer connect without these jars in the deployment.
+Since you don'tnecessarily have a SAS deployment to get these jars from, you can download them from the following location.
+Download, unzip and then copy them to the java/iomclient directory of the SASPy deployment, as explained above.
+Encryption jar download: https://support.sas.com/downloads/package.htm?pid=2494

 The .authinfo file (_authinfo on Windows)